Sphere Volume Calculator

 How does the sphere volume formula change if I know the diameter instead of the radius?

-If you know the diameter (d) of a sphere, the radius is simply r = d / 2.
-Substitute that into the formula: V = (4/3) × π × (d/2)³.
-For example, a sphere with a diameter of 6 m has a radius of 3 m, giving V ≈ 113.10 m³.
-You can enter the halved diameter directly into this calculator's radius field to get the correct answer.
+If you know the diameter (d), the radius is r = d / 2, so substitute into the formula: V = (4/3) × π × (d/2)³ = (π/6) × d³.
+For example, a sphere with diameter 6 m has radius 3 m, giving V = (π/6) × 216 = 36π ≈ 113.10 m³.
+You can enter the halved diameter directly into the calculator's radius field.
+Diameter is often the more practical measurement in real settings — calipers, tape measures, and product specifications usually give diameter (sometimes called 'size' or 'D').
+Always double-check which dimension you have before plugging in; mistaking diameter for radius makes the volume 8× too large.

 What is the relationship between the volume of a sphere and the volume of a cylinder?

-Archimedes discovered that a sphere fits perfectly inside a cylinder whose height and diameter equal the sphere's diameter.
+Archimedes proved that a sphere fits perfectly inside a cylinder whose height and diameter both equal the sphere's diameter — a 'inscribed sphere' in a 'circumscribed cylinder'.
 The sphere's volume is exactly ⅔ of that cylinder's volume.
-The cylinder's volume is π × r² × 2r = 2πr³, and ⅔ of that is (4/3)πr³, which is the sphere volume formula.
-This elegant relationship was so important to Archimedes that he reportedly asked for it to be engraved on his tomb.
+The cylinder volume is π × r² × 2r = 2πr³, and ⅔ of that is (4/3)πr³, which is the sphere volume formula.
+Archimedes regarded this as his most beautiful discovery; he asked for a sphere inscribed in a cylinder to be engraved on his tombstone.
+The same relationship implies the cylinder's lateral surface area equals the sphere's total surface area (both 4πr²) — another consequence of the inscribed-sphere geometry.

 Why is the radius cubed in the sphere volume formula?

 Volume is a three-dimensional quantity, so it scales with the cube of any linear dimension.
-When you double the radius of a sphere, the volume increases by 2³ = 8 times, not just 2 times.
-This cubic relationship means small changes in radius have a large effect on volume.
+When you double a sphere's radius, the volume increases by 2³ = 8 times, not just 2 times.
+This cubic relationship means small changes in radius have a large effect on volume: a 10% increase in radius produces a 33% (1.1³ ≈ 1.331) increase in volume.
 The formula V = (4/3) × π × r³ captures this because r is raised to the power of 3, reflecting the three dimensions of space the sphere occupies.
+The same principle applies to all 3D shapes: cubes, cones, ellipsoids, and irregular bodies all have volumes that scale as the cube of any linear scaling factor.